pythonanywhere/help_pages/articles/LetsEncrypt.md

 If you get any errors, just email us at [support@pythonanywhere.com](mailto:support@pythonanywhere.com).

 You're all set!
 However, when your certificate expires (you can see that the script told you when that will happen) you'll need to renew it.
+See below to find out how to do that -- or, indeed, how to set things up so that you don't have to remember to do anything!

 ## Certificate renewal